 To better ensure social distancing, we are asking all patients to limit guests to one additional person, if possible.

 All of our employees are screened for symptoms as they enter the building.
 They always wear masks when treating patients and follow strict handwashing and protective equipment guidelines.
+In addition, all of our employees are being offered COVID-19 vaccinations.
 You are in great hands.

 - Online visits